 This recipe and photo were created by contributor Katie Morris of Katie at the Kitchen Door.
 Learn more about Katie and this recipe by checking out her accompanying post, and check out her Greatist bio on our About Page!

-So tomorrow's the big day.
-You'll indulge in turkey, mashed potatoes, stuffing, and pie, and Friday and Saturday will be all about the leftovers — turkey sandwiches and turkey soup, I'm looking at you.
-But once the leftovers are gone, and you still want something delicious and seasonal, what are you going to turn to?
-May I suggest that you make this brussels sprout and sweet potato hash for your first post-Thanksgiving meal?
+Fall is in full swing, so naturally I'm looking for every possible way to incorporate the seasonal flavors into every meal.
+My latest favorite: brussels sprout and sweet potato hash.
 It's full of healthy whole foods, like brussels sprouts, roasted sweet potatoes, and chestnuts, and flavored with a little bit of chorizo and goat cheese.
 Delicious at breakfast, lunch, or dinner, make sure you top it with sunny side up fried eggs — stirring the runny egg yolk into the warm hash takes this dish over the top!

 Recipe: Brussels Sprout, Sweet Potato, and Chorizo Hash

 Serves 4.
 Inspired by How Sweet Eats.